Boggis/PonderaWebDevTest/README.md

 A few things to note.

 Had some issues with creating this environment.
-I initially wanted to use ASP.NET Core withing Visual Studio 2017 (Community Edition), but I repeatedly ran into issues with the initial project - kept getting unexpected errors when attempting to download NuGet packages within Visual Studio.
+I initially wanted to use ASP.NET Core within Visual Studio 2017 (Community Edition), but I repeatedly ran into issues with the initial project - kept getting unexpected errors when attempting to download NuGet packages within Visual Studio.
 It may be related to the fact that while I have the developer version of SQL Server 2017 installed, I have been unable to get the SQL Server Management Studio (v17.2) to correctly function.